Introducing CRE MBA—self-paced online courses taught by industry experts for CRE professionals.

 🤝 Deals & Dealmakers

-• All scream for ice cream: The city of Virginia Beach shelled out $12.8M to buy an Oceanfront Dairy Queen for the sake of preservation of parks.
+• All scream for ice cream: The city of Virginia Beach shelled out $12.8M to buy an Oceanfront Dairy Queen for the sake of the preservation of parks.

 • Rosslyn revamp: The Jefferson Apartment Group just acquired the RCA building in Rosslyn, with plans to build a new 27-story apartment tower on the property.